caeleycolemansoderlund/Opioid-Risk-Radar/README.md

 ## Acknowledgments

-* Project initiation inspired by [**Elements of AI: Building AI course**](https://buildingai.elementsofai.com/), presented by the [University of Helsinki and Open University](https://www.helsinki.fi/en/admissions-and-education/open-university/multidisciplinary-themed-modules/artificial-intelligence-collection)
+* Project initiation inspired by [Elements of AI: Building AI course](https://buildingai.elementsofai.com/), presented by the [University of Helsinki and Open University](https://www.helsinki.fi/en/admissions-and-education/open-university/multidisciplinary-themed-modules/artificial-intelligence-collection)

 * Project concept motivated by a firsthand view of how the opioid epidemic silently devastates rural families and communities.